antoniojimeneznieto/Programming-Language-Interpreter/README.md

-# The Amy Reference Compiler
+# Amy Programming Language

+You can read more about the project in the /report folder.

 We provide you with a reference compiler for the Amy language that you can use to explore the expected behavior of your own compiler.

-The reference compiler is [available here](https://gitlab.epfl.ch/lara/cs320/-/blob/main/labs/amyc-assembly-1.7.jar).

 You can run it as follows:
   java -cp amyc-assembly-1.7.jar amyc.Main [options] [input files]